-We specialize in research and evidence-based practices for bringing about reconciliation to conflict and disharmony between individuals and within communities.
+We specialize in research and evidence-based practices for bringing about reconciliation to conflict and disharmony between individuals and within organizations and communities.
 We offer training utilizing the peacemaking circle process, theories of nonviolence, and other restorative practices to bring about peace, harmony, and balance in relationships.
 We can customize our services to meet your specific needs.

 We provide social justice-based training, consultation, and coaching.
 We assist individuals, K-12 schools, colleges and universities, community groups, non-profit and governmental agencies, faith-based communities, and others by utilizing restorative and transformative processes for problem-solving, conflict resolution, peace-building, team and community building, strategic planning, leadership development, racial healing, and racial equity analysis.
 We are an active partner of The Nonviolence Training Hub, an international consortium of trainers.

 LEVEL I: Basic Peacemaking Circle Training

 This multi-day workshop provides firsthand experiences in a peacemaking circle.
 Participants learn about the underlying values of the peacemaking circle process, theoretical frameworks, key components, core principles, and practical applications utilizing the circle process.

 LEVEL II: Fundamentals of Peacemaking Circle Facilitator Training